With Thousands Of Migrants Crossing The Border Daily, We Asked 'Why Now?'

 And that's at the heart of the current immigration debate.
 One side says these migrants deserve the chance to apply for asylum, while the other says we need to change our immigration laws to stop them from coming.

-But these familiar explanations don't tell us why the numbers are climbing so quickly.
+But these familiar positions don't tell us why the numbers are climbing so quickly.
 Conditions in the Northern Triangle countries of El Salvador, Guatemala and Honduras haven't changed dramatically, nor have U.S. immigration laws.

 So why are more migrants choosing to come now?
 NPR interviewed more than a dozen recent migrants and experts for this story.
-And we found three possible factors: the simple economics of cheaper human smuggling costs, the reach of social media, and — ironically — the Trump administration's own immigration crackdown.
+And we found three possible factors: the simple economics of cheaper human smuggling costs, the reach of social media and — ironically — the Trump administration's own immigration crackdown.

 The business of human smuggling